unoplatform/uno/doc/articles/uno-app-solution-structure.md

 # Uno app solution structure

-This guide briefly explains the structure of an app created with the default [Uno app template](https://marketplace.visualstudio.com/items?itemName=nventivecorp.uno-platform-addin).
-It's particularly aimed at developers who have not worked with multi-platform codebases before.
+This guide briefly explains about the structure of an app created with the default [Uno app template](https://marketplace.visualstudio.com/items?itemName=nventivecorp.uno-platform-addin).
+It is particularly aimed at developers who have not worked with multi-platform codebases before.

 ## The project files in an Uno app

-Let's say we've created a new solution with the [Uno app template](https://marketplace.visualstudio.com/items?itemName=nventivecorp.uno-platform-addin), call it `HelloWorld`.
+Let's say we've created a new solution with the [Uno app template](https://marketplace.visualstudio.com/items?itemName=nventivecorp.uno-platform-addin), calling it `HelloWorld`.
 It will already contain the following projects:

 1. A `HelloWorld.[Platform].csproj` file for each platform that Uno supports: UWP (Windows), Android, iOS, and WebAssembly (Web).
 This project is known as the **head** for that platform.
 It contains typical information like settings, metadata, dependencies, and also a list of files included in the project.
 The platform *head* builds and packages the binary executable for that platform.